custom ad

 Thursday night’s 3-2 victory over Woodland meant a little more to the Scott City Lady Rams volleyball team and their community.

-Head coach Cindy Henry’s squad was playing for more than just a District 2 playoff seed or a continued winning streak — they were playing for those diagnosed with or impacted by cancer.
-Rams nation came together to honor those individuals by holding their annual ‘Pink Out’ game at Scott City High School.
+Head coach Cindy Henry’s squad was playing for more than just a District 2 playoff seed or a continued winning streak — it was playing for those diagnosed with or impacted by cancer.
+Rams nation came together to honor those individuals by holding its annual ‘Pink Out’ game at Scott City High School.

 “We have a lot of players affected by cancer that are a large part of our community as well,” Henry said.
 “So, tonight means a lot.
 We try to raise money for a person in our community, which is Gretchen Nurnberger, and she is a part of our school and does a lot for our students.
 We're just trying to give back to people like that.”

 Thursday, Oct.
-10 also marked the 10-year anniversary of Ashley Gentry’s cancer diagnosis.
+10, also marked the 10th anniversary of Ashley Gentry’s cancer diagnosis.
 Ashley is the mother of Scott City senior Kenna Gentry.

 “She just pushes me,” Kenna said.
 “Just by her experience and then through just verbal confirmation.
 I’m proud of her and she's proud of me every day.
 I just really love passing that on.”